 The playlist created by Rosie Rios is titled “Super Women of Our Past” and includes over two dozen videos.
-Students can learn about the lives of a range of figures from Eleanor Roosevelt to Grace Hopper, as well as the women featured in the graphic below.
+Students can learn about the lives of a range of figures.
+Including everyone from Eleanor Roosevelt to Grace Hopper.
+The list also includes the women featured in the graphic below.
 You can access the full playlist on YouTube and the YouTube Kids app.

 Women’s History Month Videos